In this comparative report, we look at the differences between doing business in Singapore and in Indonesia.

-The Singapore government offers numerous incentives for foreign businesses to set their shop in the city-state.
+The Singapore government offers numerous incentives for foreign businesses to set the business in Singapore.
 Singapore supports an open trade policy and has few barriers to external trade transactions.
-The 2014 Global Enabling Trade report ranked Singapore at the top position due to its trade-friendly regulations and a business enabling environment.
-In comparison, Indonesia stood at the 64th place.
+The 2016 Global Enabling Trade report ranked Singapore at the top position due to its trade-friendly regulations and a business enabling environment.
+In comparison, Indonesia stood at the 65th place.

 Intellectual property protection

-Protection of Intellectual Property (IP) rights is an element that helps gain confidence of foreign investors.
-According to the World Economic Forum’s Global Competitiveness Report 2013-2014, Singapore stands as second best in the world and first in Asia for IP protection.
+Protection of Intellectual Property (IP) rights is an element that helps gain confidence in foreign investors.
+According to the World Economic Forum’s Global Competitiveness Report 2019, Singapore stands as second best in the world and first in Asia for IP protection.